 - A registered dietitian to create a therapeutic meal plan and/or provide nutrition education

-- Peer or family support members to offer advice based on their own lived experience
+- Peer or family mentors to offer advice based on their own lived experience

 Assembling a team may take work, but the process often starts with a primary care provider.
-If you feel your loved one merits a more higher level of care than the services available in traditional outpatient settings, you may want to consider an evidence-based comprehensive recovery platform like .
+If you feel you or your loved one merit a higher level of care than the services available in low-touch outpatient settings, you may want to consider an evidence-based, comprehensive recovery program like Equip.

-There is no perfect template for eating disorder recovery — every individual’s treatment plan may be different depending on a multitude of factors.
-Knowing which questions to ask as you start your search for support may help guide your efforts and help you identify the approach that works best for you and your family:
+There is no perfect template for eating disorder recovery; every person's treatment plan depends on a multitude of factors.
+Knowing which questions to ask as you start your search for support may help you identify the approach that works best for you or your loved one:

-- What kind of experience does a healthcare provider have with treating eating disorders — how long have they specialized in EDs?
+- What kind of experience does a healthcare provider have with treating eating disorders?
+How long have they specialized in eating disorders?

-- What kinds of credentials does the healthcare provider have and do they belong to a reputable organization like the Academy for Eating Disorders (AED)?
+- What kind of credentials does the healthcare provider have?
+Do they belong to a reputable organization like the Academy for Eating Disorders (AED)?

 - What kinds of measurable criteria does the provider use to assess how well treatment is working?

-- What role will the family and loved ones play in the treatment process?
+- What role will family and loved ones play in the treatment process?

-- What are the physical and mental health implications of the eating disorder that need to be addressed and what’s the best strategy for addressing those?
+- Are there physical and mental health implications of the eating disorder that need to be addressed immediately?
+What’s the best strategy for addressing them?

 Again, these are just a handful of the myriad considerations you may need to make as you start the process of seeking treatment.
-But having these questions in mind can help you start to make sense of the overwhelming amount of information out there and help you hone in on what truly matters most to you, your family, and your loved one who may be struggling.
+But having these questions in mind can help you start to make sense of the overwhelming amount of information out there and help you hone in on what truly matters most: finding treatment that will help you or your loved one achieve lasting recovery.